 UN Environment logged 2.5 million pledges from governments, civil society, business and individuals.
 If all of these were to be honoured, 1.49 billion people would breathe clean air.

-Colombia, Singapore, Bulgaria, Hungary and Mongolia joined the #BreatheLife campaign, joining 100 cities already committed to reducing air pollution to safe levels by 2030, with Singapore promising to tighten fuel and emissions standards for vehicles, and emissions standards for industry.
+Colombia, Singapore, Bulgaria, Hungary and Mongolia joined the #BreatheLife campaign, committing to reducing air pollution to safe levels by 2030.

 “What we need is more and more mayors, municipalities, regions, cities joining us,” Maria Neira of the World Health Organization, a key partner in the campaign, said at a signing ceremony.